 - Create Unique, Epic Content – always write, sharing what you can do for your readers.
 This is what they care about!
 They want to read your content knowing it’s going to help them in some way.
 Become the best source of information you can for them, so they come back over and over again!

 - Have a fantastic blog design – make your posts (and blog in general) look enticing, interesting and beautiful.
 You also want to make sure it’s simple and easy to navigate around, otherwise you’ll lose people before they even get started.
-I use a gorgeous theme and have created my blog to be pretty, simple and easy to find everything.
-I share how to do this here…
+I use a gorgeous blog theme and have created my website to be pretty, simple and easy to find everything.
+I share here how to set my blog theme up.

 - Always research what your audience WANTS – and then give them what they want, not what you think they want!
 Send out surveys, ask them in your comments and keep an eye on what's going on within your industry and niche.